pdfinn/flightplan2litchimission/README.md

 # qgis-flightplanner-to-litchi
- A tool for converting QGIS a flightplanner output to a Litchi mission.
+A tool for converting QGIS flightplanner output to a Litchi mission.